Pottt/DrawMyStickers/README.md

 # DrawMyStickers
-A project of an iOS app to drax stickers for iMessage
+A project of an iOS app to draw stickers for iMessage